 You might conclude that this paints a fairly bleak picture of life.
 But once we accept that suffering is just part of life—or even, that suffering is life—we can then begin to choose better forms of suffering.
 We can start to look at negative experiences as the building blocks for a better life with better forms of suffering.
 We can grow through pain and even find the pain that we kind of enjoy.

 Because happiness and joy and even love are not about getting rid of your pain, they are about coming to appreciate your pain, of finding the best in your pain.
 It’s only through that marriage between pleasure and pain, gain and loss, happiness, and heartbreak, that we find true emotional mastery.

-If you’d like a little helping hand from yours truly, check out my Emotional Mastery Course in The Subtle Art School.
+If you’d like a little helping hand from yours truly, check out my Emotional Mastery Course, which is part of my Premium Subscription.
 It’s packed full of exercises to help you—you guessed it—master your emotions.
-You also get to come hang with me every month in the School’s live monthly webinars and ask me anything you want—be it about emotions, relationships, life purpose, or tacos.
-Oh, did I mention membership of the School gives you access to five other courses plus bonus courses and book commentaries and ebooks and more, and I offer a 60-day money back guarantee?
-What the fuck are you waiting for?
+The subscription also includes five other courses plus bonus courses and book commentaries and ebooks and more, and I offer a 60-day money back guarantee?
+What are you waiting for?
 Go check it out.